 Your Staging Server Is a Directory

-A lot of small teams skip staging entirely because they think it means duplicating their infrastructure.
-Another VPS, another database server, another monthly bill.
-So they test locally, deploy to production, and hope for the best.
-When something breaks, users find it first.
+A lot of small teams skip staging because they assume it means duplicating their infrastructure: another VPS, another database server, another line on the monthly bill.
+So they test locally, deploy straight to production, and find out about problems around the same time their users do.

-On a typical VPS running Nginx, staging is a second directory, a second database, and a second vhost.
-Fifteen minutes of setup, and you have a place to verify deploys before they hit production.
+On a typical VPS running Nginx, though, staging doesn’t need any of that.
+It’s a second directory, a second database, and a second vhost, which is about fifteen minutes of setup for a place to verify deploys before they reach production.

 You already have your production app at /var/www/myapp/.
 Create a staging directory next to it: